 Beware of clients you have never personally met or clients who need immediate transfer of funds.
 Don’t be tempted by receipt of an overpayment of an advance deposit or a fee that appears “too good to be true.”

 The LSBA, the Office of Disciplinary Counsel and law enforcement agencies encourage LSBA members to exercise caution and perform due diligence before accepting new cases and performing financial transactions involving the lawyer’s trust account.

-Inclusive Professionalism Facilitators Training Set for April 7 and May 7
+Inclusive Professionalism Facilitators Training Set for May 7 in New Orleans

-The LSBA’s Diversity Committee has scheduled two more “Train the LSBA Facilitator” programs to equip speakers in facilitating discussions to foster inclusive professionalism.
-The programs are 8 a.m.-5 p.m.
-Monday, April 7, at the Shreveport Bar Association office, 625 Texas St.; and 8 a.m.-5 p.m.
-Wednesday, May 7, at the Red Cross Board Room, 2640 Canal St., New Orleans.
-Both programs have been approved for up to 7.58 CLE hours, all professionalism.
-To register for the programs, contact Outreach Coordinator Michelle Neal at (504)619-0151 or email firstname.lastname@example.org
+The LSBA’s Diversity Committee has scheduled a “Train the LSBA Facilitator” program for Wednesday, May 7, in New Orleans to equip speakers in facilitating discussions to foster inclusive professionalism.
+The program is 8 a.m.-5 p.m. at the Red Cross Board Room, 2640 Canal St., New Orleans.
+The program has been approved for up to 7.58 CLE hours, all professionalism.
+To register for the program, contact Outreach Coordinator Michelle Neal at (504)619-0151 or email firstname.lastname@example.org

 Professionalism Speakers’ Workshop Set for May 9